brianshumate/vaultini/README.md

         ./containers/vaultini1/certs/vaultini-ca.pem
      ```

-       - You will be prompted for your user password; enter it to add the certificate.
+       - You will be prompted for your user password and in some cases will be prompted twice; enter your user password to add the certificate.

    - For Linux: